Skip to main content

 For students who work full time, we advise taking six credit hours per semester.
 Attempts are made to offer courses after school hours or during the day in the summer months.
 Some courses are also offered online.

-It is possible to take one course before being admitted to the MAT program if you have already been admitted to the Graduate School.
-You will need to have met the minimum 2.5 GPA and the undergraduate degree requirements.
-You must meet with an Academic Counselor prior to enrolling in a course prior to admission to the MAT program.
+It is possible to take two courses before being admitted to the MAT program if you have already been admitted to the Graduate School.

 • University of New Orleans Logo